Phatthanh9969/Quine_Mccluskey/README.md

-Design by Pham Thanh Phat - 22200122
+Design by Thanh Phat

-Code with Python, Custom Tkinder library
+Code with Python, customtkinter library

 Soucre main in main.py